veroxy/learning/bdd/bddNotions.md

 ###  Les types de commandes SQL (DDL, DML)

  1. ddl defininir un element de structure
-    > DDL is short name of Data Definition Language, which deals with database schemas and descriptions, of how the data should reside in the database.
+    > (Data Definition Language) which deals with database schemas and descriptions, of how the data should reside in the database. il traite avec les schemas de bdd et les descriptionsn de bdd de comment les donnees
     - CREATE - to create database and its objects like (table, index, views, store procedure, function, and triggers)
     - ALTER - alters the structure of the existing database
     - DROP - delete objects from the database